TeamNorCal/pi-gateway/README.md

 dtoverlay=i2s-mmap

 The following page has information about setting the volume, https://bbs.archlinux.org/viewtopic.php?id=134532.
-Use the PCM devicei as the name not Master.
+Use the PCM device as the name not Master.

+The best page I have found for the HiFiBerry is at https://www.hifiberry.com/build/documentation/configuring-linux-3-18-x/

 The PCM mix device can vary between installs, one page that has an approach for configuring the sound can be found at, https://www.raspberrypi.org/forums/viewtopic.php?p=1147994.